jfjlaros/simpleRPC/docs/protocol.rst

 supported.
 All values are little-endian.
 The host is responsible for packing and unpacking of the values.

-There are currently two built-in functions.
+There is currently one built-in functions.

 .. list-table:: Built-in functions.
    :header-rows: 1